projectacrn/acrn-hypervisor/doc/primer/index.rst

    virtio-console,[@]stdio\|tty\|pty:portname[=portpath][,[@]stdio\|tty\|pty:portname[=portpath]]

-For example, to use stdio as a virtio-console backend, use the following
+For example, to use stdio as a Virtio-console backend, use the following
 command:

 .. code-block:: bash